 The ancient and beautiful region of St-Emilion has beguiled the palates of wine lovers for centuries.
-Indeed, for those who claim that the wines of the Medoc require too much time and effort, we give you the rich, approachable and moreish wines of St-Emilion.
-Vineyards spread out in all directions from the little but much-visited gem of the Bordeaux region – the town of St-Emilion is situated in the corner of an escarpment above the Dordogne.
-Behind it on the sand and gravel plateau vines flow steadily into Pomerol.
-Besides it along the ridge they swoop down steep limestone slopes (the Cotes) into the plain.
+Indeed, for those who claim that the Medoc wines require too much time and effort, we give you the rich, approachable, and moreish wines of St-Emilion.
+Vineyards spread out in all directions from the little, but much-visited gem of the Bordeaux region – the town of St-Emilion is situated in the corner of an escarpment above the Dordogne.
+Behind it, on the sand and gravel plateau, vines flow steadily into Pomerol.
+They swoop down steep limestone slopes (the Cotes) into the plain.

-Today there are over 5300 hectares under vine, spread out over the 8 towns that fall under the Jurisdiction of St-Emilion, as well as a part of Libourne.
-Over 800 wineries produce wine that runs the gamut from luxurious and highly sought-after, to affordable labels which are hardly ever seen outside of France.
-On average 2.4 million cases of wine are made every year, depending on the vintage of course.
+Today there are over 5300 hectares under vine, spread out over the 8 towns that fall under the Jurisdiction of St-Emilion, and a part of Libourne.
+Over 800 wineries produce wine that runs the gamut from luxurious and highly sought-after to affordable labels, which are hardly ever seen outside France.
+On average, 2.4 million wine cases are made every year, depending on the vintage, of course.

 As you would expect, the terroir of St-Emilion is as varied as its wines.
-In broad terms, there are two distinct sub-regions of St-Emilion, each producing quite different styles of wine.
+There are two distinct sub-regions of St-Emilion, each producing quite different styles of wine in broad terms.
 One group of the finest chateaux lies on the border of Pomerol, on the western edge of the appellation’s sandy and gravelly plateau.
-The best wines of this terroir are utterly splendid, beautifully balanced and last almost as long as the First Growths of Pauillac.
+This terroir’s best wines are utterly splendid, beautifully balanced, and last almost as long as the First Growths of Pauillac.

 The other key vine-growing area is known as the Cotes St-Emilion, which occupies the escarpment around and to the east of the town.
-This calcareous soil is perfect for growing Merlot to perfection, although the wines are not quite so fruity as the wines from the plateau.
-Yet at their best, they are some of the most perfumed and generous wines of Bordeaux.
-They are typically more alcoholic than the wines from the Medoc, but the differences don’t end there.
+This calcareous soil is perfect for growing Merlot to perfection, although the wines are not so fruity as the plateau’s wines.
+Yet, at their best, they are some of the most perfumed and generous wines of Bordeaux.
+They are typically more alcoholic than the Medoc wines, but the differences don’t end there.
 Unlike the ‘set in stone’ 1855 classification of the Medoc’s finest estates, St-Emilion prefers a more democratic approach.
-Every 10 years or fewer (most recently in 2012) it revises its candidates for Premiers Grand Cru Classes and Grand Cru Classes – even famous estates can be demoted, or equally promoted, as Chateau Angelus was in 2012 to Premier Grand Cru Classe A. There are currently four estates which belong to this very exclusive club – Angelus, Cheval Blanc, Ausone and Pavie.
+Every 10 years or fewer (most recently in 2012) it revises its candidates for Premiers Grand Cru Classes and Grand Cru Classes – even famous estates can be demoted or equally promoted, as Chateau Angelus was in 2012 to Premier Grand Cru Classe A. There are currently four estates belonging to this exclusive club – Angelus, Cheval Blanc, Ausone, and Pavie.

-Nevertheless, despite the renown of the most famous chateaux, the comfort of St-Emilion to the wine lover is the number of fairly-priced wines which deliver consistently high standards and pleasure in generous abundance.
+Nevertheless, despite the renown of the most famous chateaux, the comfort of St-Emilion to the wine lover is the number of fairly-priced wines that deliver consistently high standards and pleasure in generous abundance.